You are currently viewing Aja Ney, a Sacred Site of a Hundred Inscriptions of the Syllable ‘Aa’

 Where is Aja Ney located in Bhutan?

-Aja Ney is located in Mongar District, Bhutan at an altitude of more than 3,500 meters under Sherimuhung Gewog
+Aja Ney is located in Ngatsang village of Sherimuhung Gewog under Mongar Dzongkhag at an altitude of more than 3,500 meters.

 Who discovered Aja Nye?